He is the former host of the weekly radio show, Outlaws 4 Christ Radio and was also the host of the children's cable

 "Body-Slam On Drug's," a show geared toward the youth to help educate them on the dangers of drug & alcohol abuse.
 The show was produced in association with a North Jersey Police Department and aired for over 3 years.
 This all came about when the Police Department seen Doc on a weekly Pro-Wrestling TV show "Wrestling Tracks U.S.A." he was CO-Hosting and they contacted him about their idea and after a short meeting, they all agreed and the show was born.

 To know Doc Dalton it would be important to understand that all the above existed while being in a life filled with depression and being bi-polar.
 Dalton has lived with and hid this at times for well over 25 years.
-If that's not enough, he also has a disease called, Sarcodosis that has affected him for the last 12 years which only adds complete kayos to his already depressed world.
+If that's not enough, he also has a disease called, Sarcodosis that has affected him for the last 12 years which only adds complete craziness to his already unsettled world.

 He walked away from two cable shows because of it and a radio show as well.
 When we say walked away, that's exactly what took place.
 It just became to much for him mentally and one day he just said, I can't do it anymore, and walked away.

 Hospitalized for this on a number of occasions seems to be the so called turning point so to speak when a doctor suggested that he try his hand at poetry.
 Truthfully states Dalton, I thought the doctor was crazier than I was, but I couldn't leave so I said to my self why not, and that's when it all changed.
 He started writing and he couldn't stop.
 He wrote about things that shocked him because many of those new thoughts so to speak were things that he never thought of before.